haggen/bannerlord-module-template/README.md

 Run `dotnet build -c Debug|Release` to debug/build your module.

-The `PostBuild.ps1` script will auto execute on successful builds, and;

-1. Assemble the `dist` directory with the module folder inside ready for distribution.
+The `PostBuild.ps1` script will execute on successful builds, and assemble the final distributable folder of the module inside the `.\dist` directory.

+## Debug

-2. On `Debug` configuration it'll also install the module and run the game for a test drive.
+When you build in `Debug` configuration the `PostBuild.ps1` script will also copy the module folder in place and launch the game loading a bare minimum set of modules for a quick test run.

+## Release

+When you build in `Release` configuration the `PostBuild.ps1` script will also produce an archive in the `.\dist` directory, specific to the version being built.
+That's what you upload to the internet.

-To release a new version bump the numbers in the `csproj` file, tag the commit like `v1.0.0`, and push to GitHub.
+Remember to bump the version inside the `csproj` file, tag the commit--like this `v1.0.0`--and rebuild.

 # Legal